Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 and we get the same output as with the previous `ls` command.
 I.e., the installation file of the package is indeed saved outside the container.

 Now there is one remaining problem.
-Try
+Try (outside the container)

 ``` bash
 lfs find $CONTAINERROOT/user-software | wc -l
 ```

 where `lfs find` is a version of the `find` command with some restrictions, but one that is a lot more friendly to the Lustre metadata servers.
-The output suggests that there are over 1950 files and directories in the `user-software` subdirectory.
+The output suggests that there are over 1300 files and directories in the `user-software` subdirectory.
 The Lustre filesystem doesn't like working with lots of small files and Python can sometimes open a lot of those files in a short amount of time.